 For the final metric of our testing protocol, we looked at how much frustration any of these headsets caused when you are trying to get them all set up and use them.
 Worth 10% of the total score, we looked at how you mute the mic, if there are inline controls, how long the cord is or if it is wireless, and if the mic is detachable, as well as a few other things.
 The Arctis 7 did fairly well, meriting a 6 out of 10 for its performance.

 This headset has controls to both mute and adjust the volume right on the side of the ear cups.
+The newer edition makes these even smaller, minimizing the chances of hitting them accidentally.

 The mic turns red when muted and you can mute it fairly quickly if necessary.
 This headset is wireless, but the USB charging cable is a little on the shorter side at a little over 5', so it makes it quite hard to wear while it is charging.
 However, the wireless feature is quite nice, as it gives you full mobility while playing.
-The mic isn't detachable, but does slide into the headset for storage when not needed.
+The mic isn't detachable but does slide into the headset for storage when not needed.

 You also have the option to enable a mic sidetone, as well as adjust its volume.